 As a liver tonic in India; the acrid latex obtained from various parts of the tree is emetic (causes vomiting) and purgative (strong laxative).

 Leaf extracts exhibit strong anti-inflammatory, analgesic and antioxidant properties.

 It is also used as a remedy for bronchitis and to treat digestive disorders.
 The leaves are used as a demulcent (relieves inflammation) against gonorrhea.

 Externally, the root is used to treat psoriasis of the soles of feet.

 USDA zone 10 - 11.

 Seeds and cuttings.

-The wax apple can only be grown in the southern part of Florida, since this is a strictly tropical plant.
+The gooseberry can be grown in Florida although this is a tropical plant.